Snehakachhap/SecondRepo/README.md

 # SecondRepo
-This is my second Git repository
+This is my second Git repository.
+Author -Sneha Kachhap